startnine/startnine.github.io/_posts/2018-02-16-new-stuff-on-the-horizon.md

 category: progress update
 ---
 Hello everyone,
 &emsp;&emsp;Development is going well so far.
-Firstly, we've decided to migrate Start9's extensibility manager to use the Managed Add-In Framework (`System.AddIn`).
+Firstly, we’ve decided to migrate Start9’s extensibility manager to use the Managed Add-In Framework (`System.AddIn`).
 MAF is going to assist us with module discovery and communication, stability of the Start9 host program, and backwards-compatibility in the event of major changes to the API down the line.
 While not using MAF yet, preliminary work has started on a few modules: